Empire-Strikes-Back/Flula/readme.txt

 our language is clojure
 our runtime is jvm
-we consist of processes and queues and we use core.async library as a defacto part of clojure language program
+we will be like a three-legged sack-race, but with no sack, and it's not a race, we will take our time - we are desktop and mobile programs we consist of processes and queues and we use core.async library as a defacto part of clojure language program

 we have no logos